 ABOUT THE AUTHOR

 Maria Tumarkin is a writer and cultural historian.
-She is the author of three acclaimed books of ideas: Traumascapes, Courage, and Otherland.
-All three were shortlisted for literary prizes; Otherland, most recently, was shortlisted for the Victorian Premier’s Award, NSW Premier’s Award and The Age Book of the Year.
-Tumarkin’s essays have appeared in The Best Australian Essays (2011, 2012 & 2015), Griffith Review, Meanjin, The Monthly, Sydney Review of Books, The Age, The Australian, and Inside Story.
+Her latest book Axiomatic won the Melbourne Prize for Literature’s Best Writing Award, was shortlisted for the Stella Prize, the Prime Minister’s Literary Award for Non-fiction, the Victorian Premier’s Literary Awards, the New South Wales Premier’s Literary Awards, was longlisted for the Australian Indie Book Awards, and now has publishers in the United States and United Kingdom.
+Maria is also the author of three other acclaimed books of ideas: Traumascapes, Courage, and Otherland.
+Tumarkin’s essays have appeared in several editions of The Best Australian Essays, Griffith Review, Meanjin, The Monthly, Sydney Review of Books, The Age, The Australian, and Inside Story.
 Tumarkin is involved in wide-ranging artistic collaborations with visual artists, theatre makers and audio designers.
-She was a 2013–14 Sidney Myer Creative Fellow in humanities and is a member of the Melbourne Writers Festival’s programming committee.
-Maria teaches creative writing at the University of Melbourne.
+She was a 2013–14 Sidney Myer Creative Fellow in humanities and she teaches creative writing at the University of Melbourne.

 PRAISE FOR AXIOMATIC